MicrosoftDocs/msix-docs/msix-src/app-installer/app-installer-security-features.md

 Clicking continue will allow App Installer to open the package for installation.

 ## URL Security Zones
-In addition to enabling and disabling the MS-AppInstaller protocol, IT Professionals can now prevent users from installing apps from URIs that the enterprise does not support.
+In addition to enabling and disabling the MS-AppInstaller protocol, IT Professionals can now prevent users from installing apps from URIs that the enterprise does not allow.
 IT Pros can disable installation from specific URL Security Zones.

 When a user attempts to open a blocked URL, they will be presented with the following dialog.